 The ToR was drafted by the DDCS&PMS Consultants, reviewed by BWDB and the World Bank and finalized.
-A call for EOIs was issued in December 2019.
-The next phase will proceed with World Bank financing.
+A call for EOIs for the preparation of CEIP-2 was issued in December 2019 and EOIs were submitted by the due date of 30 January 2020.
+They are under evaluation for shortlisting.
+CEIP-2 will proceed with World Bank financing.